HackRanger/DockerTipsTricks/Kafka.md

 -----
 # Cons
 1. No view for zookeeper & kafka combined
-2. Another attempt create a configuration manager for a specific application. than going for existing PM's.
+2. Another attempt create a configuration manager for a specific application. than going for existing CM's.
 3. We get metrics into monitoring and manage kafka containers with other tools.

 ----